 When you visit temples, you see shops selling baskets of coconuts, bananas, and flowers-offerings to god.
 This should cost you 50-60Rs.
 If the seller realises you are a foreigner, they may even charge you double/triple.
 Don’t pay extra.

-Your next destination from Mysore can be Coorg, Chikmagalur, Bangalore or coastal Karnataka by bus journey.
+By bus, your next destination from Mysore can be Coorg, Chikmagalur, Bangalore or coastal Karnataka.

 Most importantly- Mysore People!

 If you come to Mysore after visiting places like Mumbai, Delhi, and Varanasi, you may get underwhelmed with the Mysoreans’ attitude.
 Whether it is an expensive Mysore silk or a streetside flower vendor, Sellers are super relaxed!
 Most shop owners seem undisturbed by customer presence and may not show enthusiasm to attend to you.
-You may find this weird on the first day, but once you are used to it, you will love the way you are left by yourself to enjoy.
-In general, you can’t expect things to happen quickly in Mysore, which is its beauty.
+You may find this weird on the first day, but once you are used to it, you will love how you are left to enjoy.
+You can’t expect things to happen quickly in Mysore, which is its beauty.
 This is one of the reasons why many people choose Mysore after they retire from work.

 After listing down “Things to do in Mysore.”
 I was shocked!
 Having a tasty Sourdough to Masala Dosa, shopping for Mysore Jasmine flowers to Mysore Silk, Palace to Ruins, Temples and church – You got a lot to see and do in Mysore.

-Did you also enjoy Mysore as a traveller?
+Found our Mysore Travel Guide useful?
 Let us know in the comment section below.